BA (Hons) Marketing and Business Management

 Entry requirements

 Please note: All applicants must have passes in English and Maths, Lifeskill Maths or Application of Maths - National 5 grade C or GCSE grade C/4 or equivalent.
 National 5 ESOL is accepted in lieu of National 5 English.
+You may be eligible to take ABE111: Numbers for Everyday Life in lieu of a National 5 Maths qualification at grade C or GCSE grade C/4 or an acceptable equivalent.

 Higher Application of Maths at grade C accepted.